kormyen/overview/DO.md

 # DO

 - open and close settings toggle (ESC)
-- store and retrieve data
+- store and retrieve data https://rxdb.info/articles/localstorage.html probs
 - store user's Stormglass API key on settings close
 - store Stormglass data
 - only retrieve additional days of stormglass data if it has not already been retrieved